Models for simulation of regional PET TTACs

 For demonstration purposes Excel worksheets are available for the simulation of

-These programs and worksheets use the alternative ODE solutions for discrete-time data.
+These programs and worksheets use the direct ODE solutions for discrete-time data.
 There really is no reason to use the convolution method for simulations, but programs and convexpf are available for that purpose.

 2-tissue compartment model with reference tissue input